 The city of Nakhon Ratchasima is one of the largest in Isaan.
 Its proximity to Bangkok makes it a popular stop on travels to Isaan, as it has excellent transport links to the rest of the country.
-Nakhon Ratchasima also makes a great base to explore attractions like Khao Yai National Park, Khao Yai National Park, and the Khmer temples of Phimai Historical Park.
+Nakhon Ratchasima also makes a great base to explore attractions like Khao Yai National Park and the Khmer temples of Phimai Historical Park.

 Become our Isaan Travel Expert